(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 The CLC aims to disseminate the scientific results achieved by the members and to encourage the exchange of knowledge regarding in particular the development of applied research protocols, the use of programs dedicated to linguistic analysis on corpora, the development of linguistic databases and of terminological repertoires.

-The CLC presents itself as a sharing space for UNINT teachers and undergraduates/graduates in constant connection with the outside for the advancement of research and the improvement of teaching practices.
+The CLC presents itself as a sharing space for UNINT lecturers and undergraduates/graduates in constant connection with the outside world for the advancement of research and the improvement of teaching practices.

 Fields of research